 EHC plans are for children and young people whose special educational needs require more help than would normally be provided in a mainstream education setting (college, school, nursery).

 Although the plan can include health or social care needs, your child will not get a plan if they only have health or social care needs, that do not affect their education.

 An EHC plan can be issued to a child or young person between the ages of 0 and 25 years.

 How do I get an EHC plan?

 EHC plans are drawn up by the Local Authority after an EHC Needs Assessment.
-You, your child’s education setting or your child, if over 16, can ask your Local Authority to carry out an assessment.
+A child’s education setting, parent or carer, or your child, if over 16, can ask your Local Authority to carry out an assessment.